Saturday of Week 28 of Ordinary Time – Gospel

 Commentary on Luke 12:8-12

-There comes now a saying which can cause difficulty to some.
-“Anyone who speaks against the Son of Man will be forgiven but whoever blasphemes the Holy Spirit will never be forgiven.”
-Why should there be just one exception to the forgiveness of sin?
+Why should there be this one exception to the forgiveness of sin?
 And why is speaking against the Son acceptable, but not against the Spirit?

-To speak against the Son is clearly wrong but, with repentance, there can be reconciliation.
+To speak against the Son is clearly wrong, but with repentance, there can be reconciliation.
 But to sin against the Spirit is to go against Truth itself.
 This was basically the sin of the Scribes and Pharisees.
-They not only criticised Jesus – that could be understood.
-But, they locked themselves into a situation where they shut out any openness to the truth, the Truth that others could so easily see present in Jesus.
+They not only criticised Jesus—that could be understood.
+But they locked themselves into a situation where they shut out any openness to the Truth—the Truth that others could so easily see present in Jesus.
 As long as they were in that situation, there was no possibility of reconciliation.
-Forgiveness in the Gospel is not just a unilateral move on one person’s part.
-It always involves a coming together of two opposing parties in reconciliation.
-To sin against the Spirit is to close the door on reconciliation.
+To sin against the Spirit—the Truth—is to close the door on reconciliation.

 It seems that in Luke’s context he may be applying the saying to those Christians who are under attack for their faith.
 If they deny the Spirit of Truth, they too lock themselves out from being reached by God.
-In times to come, Jesus’ disciples will be dragged before civil and religious authorities.
-They are not to be afraid or worried about how to defend themselves or about what they should say.
+In times to come—even up through our own time—Jesus’ disciples will be dragged before civil and religious authorities.
+He is telling them they are not to be afraid or worried about how to defend themselves or about what they should say.

-People who have been in this position have attested that the words do indeed come and with them a certain peace and strength, provided one retains one’s integrity and wholeness.
+Again and again, people who have been in this position have attested that the words do indeed come and with them a certain peace and strength—provided one retains one’s integrity and wholeness.
 And it is the presence of that Spirit, the Spirit of God and of Jesus, that is at work.

 Most of us will not have to suffer severely for our faith.
 But there will likely be times when we may find our religious beliefs and practices ridiculed and made fun of.
 We can be tempted at such times to go into hiding, to conceal our Christian identity.
 We may even fail to come to the support of people who are under attack, refuse to stand by them, refuse to stand up and be counted as committed followers of the Gospel.